Data lineage: why and how to implement it in your company?

 The importance of data flows

-Data flows are a crucial tool in data management, allowing companies to understand the interconnections between data elements in the information system.
-Data flow diagrams (DFD) are sometimes used to visually represent the processes that capture, manipulate, store, and distribute data in an enterprise.
+Data flows are a crucial tool in data management, enabling companies to understand the interconnections between data elements in the information system.
+Data flow diagrams (DFD) are sometimes used to visually represent the processes that capture, manipulate, store and distribute data within a company.

 By understanding how information flows through their systems, organizations increase efficiency and reduce operational risk, while unlocking new business opportunities (see the benefits of data governance).